-The Commission may determine if a rule before it for review was adopted in accordance with Part 2 of this Article.
-The Commission must notify the agency that adopted the rule and the Codifier of Rules if it determines that a rule was not adopted in accordance with Part 2 of this Article.
+The Commission may determine if a rule submitted to it was adopted in accordance with Part 2 of this Article.
+The Commission must notify the agency that adopted the rule if it determines that a rule was not adopted in accordance with Part 2 of this Article and must return the rule to the agency.
+Entry of a rule in the North Carolina Administrative Code after review by the Commission is conclusive evidence that the rule was adopted in accordance with Part 2 of this Article.